CentOS-PaaS-SIG/linchpin/docs/source/simple_pinfile.rst

 A :term:`PinFile` takes a :term:`topology` and an optional :term:`layout`, among other options, as a combined set of configurations as a resource for provisioning.
 An example :term:`Pinfile` is shown.

-The *simple* PinFile is shown below
+The PinFile in the *simple* workspace is shown below.

 .. code-block:: yaml